kim3er/motioneyewiki/Install-On-Raspbian.md

     **note 1**: The motion version provided by the official repos is too old and not recommended.

     **note 2**: For other versions of `motion` check out [[Compiling Motion|Compiling-Motion]].

-3. Install the dependencies from the repositories:

-        apt-get install python-pip python-dev curl libssl-dev libcurl4-openssl-dev libjpeg-dev

-    **note**: `v4l-utils` appears to be preinstalled on Raspbian systems; if it isn't, please install it

 4. Install `motioneye`, which will automatically pull Python dependencies (`tornado`, `jinja2`, `pillow` and `pycurl`):